BG Staffing (BGSF) versus Its Competitors Critical Survey

-BG Staffing (NYSE: BGSF) is one of 26 public companies in the “Help supply services” industry, but how does it weigh in compared to its competitors?
-We will compare BG Staffing to similar businesses based on the strength of its dividends, profitability, analyst recommendations, earnings, institutional ownership, valuation and risk.
+BG Staffing (NYSE: BGSF) is one of 26 public companies in the “Help supply services” industry, but how does it contrast to its rivals?
+We will compare BG Staffing to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, profitability, risk and dividends.

-BG Staffing pays an annual dividend of $0.20 per share and has a dividend yield of 2.3%.
-BG Staffing pays out 12.0% of its earnings in the form of a dividend.
-As a group, “Help supply services” companies pay a dividend yield of 2.4% and pay out 30.3% of their earnings in the form of a dividend.

-This table compares BG Staffing and its competitors gross revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of recent recommendations for BG Staffing and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for BG Staffing and its rivals, as provided by MarketBeat.

 |Sell Ratings